Islam in Switzerland: Mosques

 Mosque of the Turkish cultural association in Wangen bei Olten.

 It is estimated that there are 260 mosques and prayer rooms with connected services in Switzerland.
 In comparison to the European average, Switzerland has the second lowest number of mosques per Muslim inhabitant, with about one mosque to every 4000 Muslims in Switzerland.

 There are two Swiss mosques which predate 1980 and the rapid increase of immigration of Muslims from the Balkans, Turkey and the Middle East over the following decades.

 Today, there are numerous mosques and prayer rooms across the country, predominantly in the urban parts of the Swiss plateau.

 In 2007 the Bern city council rejected plans to build one of the largest Islamic cultural centers in Europe.

 Four Swiss mosques have minarets, there is a mosque in Zurich, a mosque in Geneva, a mosque in Winterthur, a mosque in Wangen bei Olten.
 The latter was erected in 2009 following several years of political and legal disputes.
 In the wake of the Wangen minaret controversy, a popular initiative was passed with 57.5% of the popular vote in November 2009, introducing a ban on the construction of new minarets.
 The four existing minarets are not affected by the ban.

 Although the Swiss People's Party won the poll, the campaign was rocked by the conversion to Islam of Daniel Streich, a council member from the party.
 Streich left the SPP in opposition to their campaign against new minarets.
 The referendum also prompted concerns from other countries, with the perception that the Swiss electorate was increasingly shifting towards the right.

 Attitudes

 In a 2018 survey conducted by Switzerland's Federal Statistics Office, 29% of Swiss respondents said they mistrusted Islam and 11% said they mistrusted Islamic followers.
 Comparatively, in 2016, 14% of Swiss respondents said that they mistrusted Islamic followers.

+Extremism

+Jihadists are active in Switzerland, and the Federal Intelligence Service (FIS) judges them to be the primary risk of terrorism, mainly as isolated actors or small cells inspired by propaganda, rather than large-scale structures.
+Between 2001 and 2014, the FIS evaluated at 93 the number of Swiss residents who left the country with a motivation to commit jihad or who are in a conflict zone.
+In 2012, the first residents leaving for jihad in Syria were identified, but at the time the authorities did not communicate on the risk of terror attacks on Swiss soil.
+In 2016, following a preach at the An'Nur Mosque in Winterthur calling for violence on non-observant Muslims, an imam was imprisoned and expelled from Switzerland.
+Members of the mosque then physically attacked others for speaking to the press about this preach.
+In the 2020s, several knife attacks were committed by extremists: in Morges, Lugano, Zurich, and Winterthur.